humerbenjamin/humerbenjamin.github.io/resume.md

 ## University of Toronto Rowing Team
 Varsity Blues Rowing (Toronto, ON.)
-* Rowed the Men's 2- and Men's 8+ at the 2022 Canadian University Rowing Championships
+* 2023 University of Toronto Men's Oarsman of the Year
 * 2022 University of Toronto Men's Rookie of the Year
 * 2021 University of Toronto Men's Novice of the Year